 This is a must.
 The reality is that there’s a chance of injury or property damage any time you have work done on or around your house.
 It might be a small chance, but it’s there.

 You should have homeowners’ insurance, of course, but that isn’t enough.
 The tree company you hire should have general liability and workers’ compensation insurance.
 This protects you (and the company) if your property is damaged or someone gets hurt during the job.

 Tree removal work sometimes requires a permit from your city or county.
 You might also need the go-ahead from your homeowners’ association.

 This is one area where you don’t want to buck the system.
 Fines for unpermitted work can be steep.
 Most tree removal companies will pull permits for you, but be sure to ask.

 5. How long will you honor a quote?

-6. How often do you handle this specific issue?
+6. How often do you handle my specific issue?

-Ask about the specific problem you’re facing with your tree or trees.
+Ask about the specific problem you’re facing with your tree.
 If you have a dying tree, ask if it is salvageable.
 Arborists are trained to bring sick trees back to health.
-In many cases you can save that beautiful tree.
+In many cases, you can save that beautiful tree.

 7. What is your history in the tree services industry?